WordPoints/beta-tester/README.md

 Beta Tester [![Build Status](https://travis-ci.org/WordPoints/beta-tester.svg?branch=develop)](https://travis-ci.org/WordPoints/beta-tester)  [![HackerOne Bug Bounty Program](https://img.shields.io/badge/security-HackerOne-blue.svg)](https://hackerone.com/wordpoints)
 ===========

-WordPoints module for beta testing the WordPoints plugin.
+WordPoints extension for beta testing the WordPoints plugin.

-You can visit its [homepage on WordPoints.org](https://wordpoints.org/modules/beta-tester/)
+You can visit its [homepage on WordPoints.org](https://wordpoints.org/extensions/beta-tester/)

 ## Installation ##

-*It is highly recommended that you don't use this module on a production site.*
+*It is highly recommended that you don't use this extension on a production site.*

-To install the module, download [the latest release](https://github.com/WordPoints/beta-tester/releases/latest).
-You can install it by navigating to the _WordPoints » Modules_ administration screen, clicking the _Add New_ link, and uploading the zip file.
-Alternatively, you can just unpack the archive in the `/wordpoints-modules/` directory.
-Then you can activate the module.
+To install the extension, download [the latest release](https://github.com/WordPoints/beta-tester/releases/latest).
+You can install it by navigating to the _WordPoints » Extensions_ administration screen, clicking the _Add New_ link, and uploading the zip file.
+Alternatively, you can just unpack the archive in the `/wordpoints-extensions/` directory.
+Then you can activate the extension.

 ## Usage ##

-There currently no settings for the module; it does most of its work behind the scenes.
+There currently no settings for the extensions; it does most of its work behind the scenes.
 It will check if there are any recent commits to the [WordPoints GitHub repo](https://github.com/WordPoints/wordpoints) where development of the plugin takes place.
 By default it checks for changes no more than once in six hours.